GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners.md

 from parent directories.

-In the example below, Richard Roe is the only code owner of the `docs.config` file and all `*.md` files in this directory.
+In the example below, Richard Roe is the only code owner of the `docs.config` file in this directory and all `*.md` files in this directory and the subdirectories.
 All other files in this directory and its subdirectories are owned by Jana Roe, John Doe and the code owners that are inherited from parent directories.

 ```
   jane.roe@example.com